Black Student Association Constitution

 I. Black Student Association (BSA)

 a.
-To bring the students of color on campus together to build a better sense of community.
+To bring the students from diverse backgrounds together to build a sense of community.

 Article II: Membership